 Baseline samples (a minimum of eight) were collected between September 2016 and August 2017 and analyzed for the constituents listed in Appendix III and Appendix IV to 40 CFR 257 (Table 1).
 Additionally, the following field parameters were recorded: pH, specific conductivity, and temperature.
-Semi-annual Detection Monitoring samples will be analyzed for the constituents on the Appendix III constituent list.
-If Assessment Monitoring is required, semi-annual samples will also be analyzed for the constituents on the Appendix IV constituent list.
+Semi-annual detection monitoring samples will be analyzed for the constituents in the Appendix III constituent list.
+If assessment monitoring is required, semi-annual samples will also be analyzed for the constituents in the Appendix IV constituent list.
 Metals will be analyzed as total recoverable metals (i.e., the samples will not be filtered).

-The statistical analyses described in this report will be performed for each of the constituents on the Appendix III constituent list during Detection Monitoring and for each of the constituents on the Appendix IV constituent list if Assessment Monitoring is required.
+The statistical analyses described in this report will be performed for each of the constituents in the Appendix III constituent list during detection monitoring and for each of the constituents in the Appendix IV constituent list if assessment monitoring is required.
 With the exception of field pH, statistical analyses on field parameters are not required and will not be conducted.

-Table 1.
-Constituent Lists
+Table 1: Constituent Lists